kenfouo/cordova-plugin-last-cam/README.md

 > Last Cam is a Cordova Plugin that brings to the table what other camera plugins lack: Video Capture capabilities within a custom Camera view.

+### Contribution
+Your sponsorship will be of great use to us.
+PayPal Link: https://paypal.me/Borientmk?country.x=LS&locale.x=fr_XC

 ![LastCam](assets/last-cam-logo.png)

 # Cordova Plugin Last Cam